 We are already starting to help agencies in places such as Columbus; Lapland, Finland; Tampere, Finland; and Belgium; and companies like [need links blog was in migration] to prepare for this huge surge and ensure they can make proper use of all that data.

 In addition to infrastructure change like in Ohio, what else do we need to realize the vision of autonomous vehicles?

 It will take true public/private sector collaboration to realize the vision of autonomous vehicles.
 No one company or government can do it alone.
 To make HAD a reality and ensure public safety, there can be no obstacles to vehicles communicating with each other or to the infrastructure.
 That means no data silos and why our Open Location Platform is a neutral aggregator of this critical data.

-Data sources such as crowdsourced vehicle sensor data, satellite imagery, aerial imagery, mobile probes, and also working with governments around the world to collect data such as construction projects, to ensure our maps stay up to date in near real time.
+Data sources such as crowdsourced vehicle sensor data, satellite imagery, aerial imagery and mobile probes, and also working with governments around the world to collect data such as construction projects, to ensure our maps stay up to date in near real-time.
 We call this a "self-healing" map.

 Sign up for our newsletter